Ascari Ecosse: FGT

-In 1995 Ascari introduced the FGT at various European motor shows, designed by Lee Noble.
+In 1995, Ascari introduced the FGT at various European motor shows, designed by Lee Noble.
 It featured a 6.0 L mid-mounted Chevrolet fuel injected V8 engine.

-At the same time as the launch of the car, Klaas Zwart, a Dutch racing driver expressed interest in the car and ended up buying the entire company along with the design rights of the car.
-The new owner of the company chose to enter the FGT in racing, the race car featured a Ford Modular V8 engine and was entered into the British GT Championship.
+At the same time as the launch of the car, Klaas Zwart, a Dutch racing driver, expressed interest in the car and ended up buying the entire company, along with the design rights of the car.
+The new owner of the company chose to enter the FGT in racing.
+The race car featured a Ford Modular V8 engine and was entered in the British GT Championship.
 With the sole car produced meeting the homologation requirements, Zwart won an event at Silverstone Circuit in the car's debut season of 1995.
 The car also attempted to qualify for the 24 Hours of Le Mans, but was not fast enough to pass pre-qualifying.
-The car continued to maintain pace with newcomers to British GT Championship in 1996, before Zwart partnered with William Hewland, owner of Hewland engineering, for a partial season in 1997 with only a best finish of fourth at Donington Park.
+The car continued to maintain pace with newcomers to British GT Championship in 1996, before Zwart partnered with William Hewland, owner of Hewland engineering, for a partial season in 1997, with only a best finish of fourth at Donington Park.

-Following the 1997 season, Ascari built 17 production versions of the FGT dubbed the Ecosse.
+Following the 1997 season, Ascari built 17 production versions of the FGT, dubbed the Ecosse.

 Ecosse

 The Ecosse was unveiled by Ascari at the 1999 Earls Court Motor Show.
 The Ecosse was given a BMW V8 engine in place of the Chevrolet and Ford units used in the FGT, although the engine was further tuned by Hartge.
 The 4.4 L engine produces around 300 hp, while later larger 4.7 L units produced around 400 hp.

 The last three cars were fitted with the Hartge 5.0 litre V8 engine based on the 4.4 L BMW unit.
 The new engine produced around 420 hp and 520 Nm of torque.
-The last car was built at Blandford in 2000 with a sequential manual transmission and is still in possession of Ascari.
+The last car was built at Blandford in 2000 with a sequential manual transmission.

 The spaceframe chassis and wishbone suspension carry a lightweight fibreglass body, weighing 1250 kg.
 The Ecosse, with the larger 4.7 litre engine, can accelerate from 0-60 mi/h in 4.1 seconds, while top speed is measured to be 200 mph.
 Only 17 were produced.

 The Ecosse was replaced by the Ascari KZ1 in 2003.